Middlebury Health and Wellness Resources

 Middlebury’s Center for Health and Wellness provides a number of health and wellness services to Bread Loaf students including:

-- Health coaching and professional advocacy with Health and Wellness Education
+• Health coaching with Health and Wellness Education

 Students should bring medications, self-care supplies, and prescriptions necessary for the duration of the summer program.
-The Center for Health and Wellness cannot provide intensive counseling, surveillance of chronic health conditions, medication refills for controlled substances, and non-acute elective health care.
+The Center for Health and Wellness cannot provide intensive counseling, surveillance of chronic health conditions, medication refills, or non-acute elective health care.

 TimelyCare

 Enrolled students have access to a remote care choice called TimelyCare.
 It provides 24/7 access to on-demand and scheduled medical and mental health care at no added cost to students.
-Additionally, the platform provides health coaching appointments as well as on-demand and live wellness classes.
+Additionally, the platform provides on-demand and live wellness classes.
 TimelyCare can be accessed via mobile app or desktop browsers at go.middlebury.edu/timelycare (select the single sign-on option and use your Middlebury email address and password to log in).

 Health Services